queueit/ios-webui-sdk/README.md

     self.engine.queueDisabledDelegate = self; // Invoked to notify that queue is disabled self.engine.queueITUnavailableDelegate = self; // Invoked in case QueueIT is unavailable (500 errors)
     self.engine.queueUserExitedDelegate = self; // Invoked when user chooses to leave the queue
+    //self.engine.queueNavigationActionDelegate = self; // If you want to override navigation

     NSError* error = nil;
     BOOL success = [self.engine run:&error];